1871fotc/fotc/docs/stories/federation-walk.md

 ???+ directions "Directions"

     The pavilion is adjacent to the grave of Sir Samuel Griffith.
-(Map Number 3.)

     ![Sir Samuel Walker Griffith's headstone](../assets/samuel-walker-griffith-headstone-1.jpg){ width="30%" }